Heistergand/NostalgiaForInfinity_wiki/Extra-Tips.md

 Now if you dont have port 3000 opened on your firewall you should prolly do that , if not ssh tunnel into the grafana running machine at least then just go to IP:3000 in your browser and tada you should see the grafana login page .
 Login with credentials admin (both username and password) then u will be prompted to make a new password , and you will finally get into the main grafana page

+First to setup a datasource
+Now before you can save the actual thing , you will need to copy over a db from anyone of your instance to the sqliteDBs folder , just to get like a dummy db in there to get stuff started (winSCP might be a handy tool for this) , (you might need sudo perms to move the files in the folder)
+Now go to the settingg/clog icon in the left pane and add datasource , look for sqlite and then add ur new db that u moved over , (if it doesnt appear docker stop grafana docker rm grafana docker start grafana).Now in data sources adding page , type in the dir inside the container where the db will be `/etc/grafana/provisioning/datasources/live.sqlite` . with this the data source should be added

 Now we will need to set up the dashboard ofc , so first go to the + button to the left pane, go to import , import json now for the json file (the actual dashboard ) you will need to find one or make your own one .
-Leonardvdj has one , dont know if he likes to share it , but thats what i use . get the json file and upload it .
+Leonardvdj has one , dont know if he likes to share it , but thats what i use . get the json file and upload it .in CCE choose the data source u just entered
-Now before you can save the actual thing , you will need to copy over a db from anyone of your instance to the sqliteDBs folder , just to get like a dummy db in there to get stuff started (winSCP might be a handy tool for this) , (you might need sudo perms to move the files in the folder)

 now run this thing